VisaLobby

 Experts have expressed concerns over the abuse of student visas.
 According to Ben Brindle of the University of Oxford’s Migration Observatory, many students now use two-year graduate visas as a springboard to work-related visas.
 Some go straight to work, which raises concerns about potential abuses of the system.

-Neil O'Brien, the former health minister, underlined the need of keeping student visas from serving as a means of obtaining low-paying employment.
-He referred to the shifting migration trends as "striking" and emphasized how crucial it is to preserve the integrity of the student visa program.
+Neil O’Brien, the former health minister, emphasized the need to prevent student visas from being used as a means of securing low-paying employment.
+He referred to the shifting migration trends as “striking” and emphasized the importance of preserving the integrity of the student visa program.

 According to the Home Office, although international students help the UK, regulations must be strictly enforced.
 Plans are in place to match the nation’s workforce requirements with the immigration system to stop further misuse.